6 Best Compost Bags To Use At Home

 In contrast, compostable means that it breaks down fast in certain conditions.
 Usually, these conditions require an industrial composting facility.
 But there are variations which are meant for home composting use.
 See, compostable trash bags, for instance.

 So which is better for the home composter?
 It depends on the bag and what it’s constructed from.
 Most bags made of cornstarch or plant fibers will break down in home composting.
 It may take longer than you expect, so be prepared for that.
 A hot pile speeds the process up.

-As a general rule, stick with compostable bags for home use, and biodegradable ones for your trash company.
-Both are better alternatives to standard plastics, but only a few break down in your compost pile.
+As a general rule, stick with compostable bags or compostable trash bags for home use, and biodegradable ones for your trash company.
+Both are better alternatives to standard plastic bags, but only a few break down in your compost pile.

 Limitations Of Compost Bin Bags

 These bags aren’t without their limitations, though.
 Let’s talk about those!

 Two things decompose compost bags quickly: moisture, and heat.
 While it’s unlikely that your kitchen waste will heat up before you take it to the compost pile, it can happen.
 Plus, fruit and veggie food waste may be moist.

 You’ll need to swap out your compost liner bag or compostable trash bags regularly to prevent it from becoming weak and tearing.
 Most people will change it out 2-3 times a week, depending on the amount of organic waste.
 If you generate kitchen scraps and food waste quickly, it may be even more often.

 One of the biggest issues that those with compost home bins have discovered is that tying off the bag is a no-no. Like a plastic bag, it’s meant to keep food scraps inside.
 Unfortunately, it can also prevent microbial life from getting in if it’s tied tightly.
 It’ll likely take longer to break down if you tie your compostable trash bags or kitchen bags, and this can deter the nature of these bags as renewable resources.